-- Non-Executive Director

-- Chair of Board Audit Committee

-- Chair of Board Risk Committee

-- Member of Board Remuneration Committee

-- Mr Phillips worked for over twenty years at the Commonwealth Bank of Australia, where he was instrumental in the development of a range of new business divisions.
-This included divisions involving securities and derivatives trading, infrastructure finance, property lending and financing of state and federal governments.
-He subsequently held Managing Director roles with listed financial services businesses.
-He was appointed to the Board of General Reinsurance Australia Ltd in January 2014 and became a member of the Board Audit and Board Remuneration Committees at the same time.
+Mr Phillips has over 35 years' experience in the financial services industry.
+Following twenty years at the Commonwealth Bank of Australia, he held Managing Director roles over the course of ten years within listed financial services businesses.
+Mr Phillips was appointed to the Board of General Reinsurance Life Australia Ltd. in January 2014 and became a member of the Board Audit and Board Remuneration Committees at the same time.
 He was appointed as Chair of the Board Audit Committee in May 2014 and Chair of the Board Risk Committee in November 2014.